 With that said, here are some tips to get that beautiful dome in this strawberry bread:

-- Don’t open the oven too often: During the baking process, only open it once when you need to cover it with foil, and when it’s ready to check for doneness.
+- Don’t open the oven too often: Only open it once when you need to cover it with foil, and when it’s ready to check for doneness.

-- Avoid too much moisture: Thoroughly pat dry the diced fresh strawberries before tossing them with flour.
+- Avoid excess moisture: Thoroughly pat dry the diced fresh strawberries before tossing them with flour.

 Recipe FAQs